 Library databases contain:

 At Rolfing Library, we select databases based on the academic programs offered at Trinity International University.
 Trinity users will be able to find relevant resources in the databases specific to our academic and research needs.
+For more information about how to conduct a search in databases, please visit our Database Basic Search page.

 Even though the search is done online, internet searches and database searches are different.